 If your home has cable, the lines may be located in the walls.
 This is typically the case when the wall has a cable outlet as the connecting cables are usually overhead.
 In most cases, the cable can be removed, which can be done by the contractor.
 If you want the line moved to another wall, you need to call your provider.
 They are likely to charge you between $50 and $200 for the service call and labor.

-While most often walls are removed to change the home’s layout, sometimes you may want to replace a wall.
+While most often walls are removed to change the home’s layout, sometimes you may want to replace one.
 There are many reasons that a homeowner may choose to replace a wall in their home.
-The wall may have structural damage that needs to be addressed.
-Water damage can lead to mold that requires extensive wall repairs.
+It may have structural damage that needs to be addressed.
+Water damage can lead to mold that requires extensive repairs.
 In this instance, replacement may be the better option.
-You also may consider replacement if the wall was damaged due to a storm or an accident.
+You also may consider replacement if it was damaged due to a storm or an accident.

 Replacing a wall can run an average of $2,500 to $8.000, though costs can go as low as $1,300 to as high as $13,000.
-Replacing a wall involves demolishing the original wall, then reframing a new wall.
-Once the new wall has been framed, the wall will need to be added.
+Replacing it involves demolishing the original one, then reframing a new wall.
+Once the new one has been framed, the wall will need to be added.
 The material chosen for the wall also has a major effect on the cost.

-Replacing a non-load-bearing wall is cheaper than a load-bearing one, costing an average of $2,500 to $3,500.
-The costs of removing a non-loading-bearing wall are mainly affected by the size of the wall and if any utilities need to be moved.
-Once the old wall is demolished, the professional will immediately begin the reframing process without providing additional supports as they would with a load-bearing wall.
+Replacing a non-load-bearing wall is cheaper than a load-bearing one, costing an average of $1,000 to $3,500.
+Whether your project falls in the low or the high end of the range will mainly depend on the size of the wall that you need to remove and if any utilities need to be moved.
+Once it is demolished, the professional will immediately begin the reframing process without providing additional supports as they would with a load-bearing wall.

 You can spend an average of $2,500 to $8,000 on replacing a load-bearing wall in your home.
-The costs can go higher, especially if the wall is on the exterior of your home.
-When a load-bearing wall is demolished, the contractor will often have to use a temporary solution to support the wall.
+The costs can go higher, especially if it is located on the exterior of your home.
+When a load-bearing wall is demolished, the contractor will often have to use a temporary solution to support it.
 They can provide the needed support by using temperate beams or posts, which will likely be made out of wood since the material costs less and is easier to install and uninstall.
 You can expect to pay between $15 and $45 per square foot to install these temporary solutions.
 These will need to be in place until the new wall goes up.

-You can choose to replace the load-bearing wall with permanent beams or posts instead of erecting a new wall.
-Replacing the load-bearing wall with a beam costs $300 to $5,000, depending on the material chosen for the beam.
+Alternatively, you can choose to replace it with permanent beams or posts instead of erecting a new one.
+Replacing it with a beam costs $300 to $5,000, depending on the material chosen for the beam.
 You can choose to replace the load-bearing wall with posts, though this option is usually more expensive.
 The cost for adding posts runs an average of $1,200 to $5,000, depending on whether they are used in conjunction with beams.